douglasgscofield/uppmax/guides/Module-Dependencies.md

     Currently Loaded Modules:
       1) uppmax   2) bioinfo-tools   3) cutadapt/1.8.0   4) python/2.7.6

-We see that loading `cutadapt/1.8.0` also resulted in loading `python/2.7.6`.
+We see that loading `cutadapt/1.8.0` also resulted in loading `python/2.7.6`, and unloading (via `module unload`) the `cutadapt/1.8.0` module will also unload `python/2.7.6`.

 This is a dependency, and if the python module is unloaded or a different version is loaded, as we did by loading `python/2.7` above, problems will start to appear.

     milou-b: ~ $ module load cutadapt/1.8.0 python/2.7
     milou-b: ~ $ module list